 After arriving at the falls, you will be greeted by natural pools that the clear, ice-cold water drops into.
 The rocky basin is large and is ideal for swimming, so make sure to take a dip and take in the grandeur of this natural wonder.

 Sabang Beach is a gray sand beach that is widely regarded as the birthplace of surfing in Baler.
 Thanks to the frequent waves that approach the shore, it is a great place to learn how to surf for the first time.
-Various resorts and shops that line the shore offer lessons for beginners and even more advanced surfers.
+Various shops and resorts in Baler that line the shore offer lessons for beginners and even more advanced surfers.
+It is one of the top places to visit in Baler, Aurora.

 Baler natives began to surf in 1976, when the epic war movie "Apocalypse Now" filmed in Charlie's Point, a resort along this beach.
 Soon after the production wrapped up filming, locals taught themselves how to ride the waves with surfboards that the movie's crew had left behind.
 Since then, more and more people come to this beach to learn as well.